Helping you navigate life's challenges

 What I Bring

-I bring real-life experience, compassion, respect, curiosity and a down-to-earth style.
-I listen closely — not just to words, but how they're said and what’s left unspoken.
-I won’t tell you what to do or keep you in therapy longer than you need — instead, I’ll be alongside you, supporting you to develop tools for yourself, and identify new possibilities.
+I bring real-life experience, compassion, respect, curiosity, and a down-to-earth style.
+I listen closely — not just to your words, but how they’re said and what’s left unspoken.

 How Counselling Can Help You

-Many people come to therapy feeling broken, stuck, or confused — these feelings are completely natural and valid.
-Therapy is a space to be heard, understood and accepted.
-Together, we’ll explore these feelings, build resilience, create new meanings, and discover hope.
+Many people come to therapy feeling broken, stuck, or confused — and these feelings are completely natural and valid.
+Therapy is a space to be heard, understood, and accepted, as well as a place for growth.
+Together, we’ll explore your experiences, build resilience, and discover hope along the way, helping you find a path forward and create new meaning in your life.

 What to Expect in Your First Therapy Session